jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 ```
 then the associated feature vector is $f=(1,0,1)$.

-For the purposes of classification of our reviews, we are going to forget entirely about the text
+For the purpose of classifying our reviews, we are going to forget entirely about the text
 of our reviews and work only with the feature vectors.
 From an abstract perspective, then, by choosing our $k$ keywords,
 our "training set" of $N$ labelled reviews can be replaced by an $N\times k$ matrix $X=(x_{ij})$ with entries $0$ or $1$,
 where $x_{ij}=1$ if and only if the $j^{th}$ keyword appears in the $i^{th}$ review.